medengessia/design_integration_project/README.md

 ### Subject

-This assignment aims to get ourselves accustomed with TDD process.
+On one hand, this assignment aims to get ourselves accustomed with TDD process.
 By means of making us work on the implementation of the behaviour of banks and accounts, the purpose was to help us understand how much time we buy when we start by testing first.

+On the other hand, another part of the project consisted in doing integration tests by using pipelines on GitLab, and working with Maven to have a more precise idea of how do the tests of the project run.

 #### Prerequisites